IN YOUR FIRST YEAR

 IN YOUR FOURTH YEAR

-• Attend CAE Graduation.
+- Attend CAE Graduation.

-Additional Available Resources and Opportunities:
+Additional Available Resources and Opportunities for all CAE students:

-• Academic Mentoring;
+- Academic Mentoring;

-• Access to limited enrollment classes and resources (e.g., Chemistry and Physics Learning Centers).
+- Access to limited enrollment classes and resources (e.g., Chemistry and Physics Learning Centers);

 Q: Can CAE help me get a scholarship?